Proxymiity/MangaDex.zip/README.md

 Additionally, you can use the following parameters when downloading Manga:
 - `lang=X` changes the language used when searching for Chapters. (e.g. `lang=fr`)
 - `title=1` automatically appends the Chapter's title if present.
-- `group=X` allows selecting primary Groups when downloading Chapters, allowing you to prioritize scanlation Groups.
+- `group=X` selects primary Groups when downloading Chapters, allowing you to prioritize scanlation Groups.
 This parameter can be repeated, and Chapters will be selected in a 'first match' fashion. (e.g. `group=672ff295-0996-4367-b529-cdf92ff5db7d`)
 - `group_only=1` modifies the behavior of the `group=X` parameter by explicitly not downloading Chapters that aren't matching selected Groups.
 - `start=X` trims the Chapter list to only download Chapters greater than or equal to a specific number. (e.g. `start=15`)
   `end=X` trims the Chapter list to only download Chapters less than or equal to a specific number. (e.g. `end=30`)